giulianoscassaioli/energy_service/README.md

 - [License](#License)

 ## Introduction and Technologies stack
-This is a CRM application to manage clients and their invoces.
+This is a CRM application to manage Clients and their Invoces.
-The User can Login with the signUp function and viewing the list of all the clients and their invoces and have different ways of looking for them within the application.
+Every User registered can Login or can SignUp if they are new to the service, then they can view the list of all the Clients and their invoces and have different ways of looking for them within the application.
-Loging in with the Username "admin" and password "admin" gives the user extra-privileges such us deleting a client or an invoice, updating them or saving new ones in the system.
+Loging in with the Username "admin" and password "admin" gives the User extra-privileges such us deleting a client or an invoice, updating them or saving new ones in the system.

 ### Tech stack:
 - Java + Spring Boot
 - Authentication through Jason Web Token for the API RESTfull service
 - Authentication for the Web Service (including Login and Signup)
+- Secure storage of the password using encryption
 - Support of Pagination
+- Auto-calculation of Clients total income based on their Invoces
 - JUnit
 - Swagger Documentation
 - Eclipse